-Elissa Armstrong is VCUarts Arts Faculty at Virginia Commonwealth University.
+Elissa Armstrong is an associate professor of Cross-Disciplinary Arts in the Department of Craft/Material Studies Ceramic Area, Virginia Commonwealth University School of the Arts.
 From 2009-2020 she served as the Director of VCUarts' Art Foundation Program.
-Prior to joining VCU in 2006, Elissa co-head and taught in the Ceramics department at the University of Kansas in Lawrence, Kansas.
+Prior to joining VCU in 2006, Armstrong co-head and taught in the Ceramics department at the University of Kansas in Lawrence, Kansas.

-Elissa received her M.F.A. from Alfred University; B.F.A. from the Nova Scotia College of Art and Design; B.A. from Queen’s University; and her B.E.D. from the University of Western Ontario.
+Armstrong received her MFA in ceramics from Alfred University; her BFA in ceramics from the Nova Scotia College of Art and Design; her BA in English literature and art history from Queen’s University; and her B.Ed. in English literature and visual arts from the University of Western Ontario.